Block 1: Culture, Negotiation and Policy Formation

 Block 3: Global Political Economy and Development

-You will engage with the key theories and concepts from approaches to global political economy, such as power, ideas and institutions, as well as studying the key features of the contemporary global economy, such as finance, trade, production, social reproduction and development.
-We will ask how these can help us in addressing the key global challenges faced today such as poverty and inequality, gender and development, food security, and work and precarity.
+In this module, students will examine the political, sociological and cultural underpinnings of the contemporary global economy, in order to understand how it has come about and why it has taken the particular form it has.
+Drawing on global histories and interrogating eurocentric approaches, global capitalist development will be placed in a historical context, which is marked by unevenness and inequalities.
+Students will engage with the key theories and concepts from approaches to global political economy, such as power, ideas and institutions, as well as race, class and gender.
+The module also examines the key features of the contemporary global economy and their evolution under neoliberal globalisation, such as finance, trade, production, social reproduction and development.
+We will ask how these can help us in addressing the key global challenges faced today such as poverty and inequality, gender and development, food security, climate change and development, and work and precarity.
 In the module, we will pay particular attention to experiences of development in the Global South, examining the role of development institutions as well as alternative approaches to development and possibilities for resistance and transformation.

 Assessment: The presentation is based on a group project focusing on a key issue/challenge and apply to a specific case study.
 It can take the form of a pre-recorded presentation, blog or podcast.
 (100%).

 Block 4: Global Transformations: Space, Society and Livelihoods